Admissions Requirements

 • An earned graduate degree from an accredited institution with a CGPA of 3.0 or higher.

 • Completion of an undergraduate statistics course or equivalent (approved by COPH department chair) with a grade of “C” or better is required for Master of Public Health.
-Students accepted into the program without having completed the required Statistics course must complete the course within two sessions after their acceptance date or will be dismissed.
+Students accepted provisionally into the program without having completed and earn a “C” or better in the required Statistics course must complete the course within one quarter after their acceptance date or will be dismissed.
 Students cannot appeal the dismissal from the university as a result of failure to meet the conditions of provisional admission.

 • Submission of official transcripts from all postsecondary institutions attended within 5 weeks of the class start date (refer to Conditional Acceptance).